Interstate 69 in Arkansas

 Interstate 69 (I-69) is a proposed Interstate Highway that will pass through the southeastern part of the US state of Arkansas.
+Signs indicating the corridor of the Interstate have been placed at various highways throughout the state.
 The only section of Future I-69 that is currently open to traffic is the 8.5 mi eastern leg of the Monticello Bypass.
-This section of the Monticello Bypass is currently two lanes and signed as U.S. Highway 278 Bypass (US 278 Byp.).
-As of March 2023, a second section between the eastern end of the Monticello Bypass and Arkansas Highway 293 is under construction, and will be temporarily designated as Arkansas Highway 569 (AR-569) upon opening, until the remainder of I-69 through Arkansas is completed.
+This section of the Monticello Bypass is currently two lanes and signed as US Highway 278 Bypass (US 278 Byp.).
+A second section between the eastern end of the Monticello Bypass and Arkansas Highway 293 (AR 293) is under construction, and is expected to carry the designation of Arkansas Highway 569 from its opening until a time when a sufficient amount of freeway has been completed to receive the I-69 designation.

+Route description

+I-69 is planned to enter Arkansas from Louisiana and bypass El Dorado.
+The route is set to go in an northeastern direction.
+It will cross U.S. Route 63 (US 63) south of Wilmar, Arkansas.
+Southeast of Monticello, I-69 will meet I-530 before crossing US 425 bypassing Monticello south and east on what is currently a two-lane highway.
+The only portion of the planned route that is built is from US 425 to US 278 signed as US 278 Bypass.
+After crossing US 278, I-69 continues east.
+It will cross US 65 north of McGehee before crossing the Mississippi River to enter Mississippi via Charles W. Dean Bridge along with US 278.

 Planned extension

 I-69 has been divided into a number of sections of independent utility (SIUs).

 SIU 12 (Arkansas portion)

-I-69 will enter Arkansas on the planned Charles W. Dean Bridge south of Arkansas City, then continue west to U.S. Highway 65 (US 65) near McGehee; US 278 will also be rerouted there from its present crossing with US 82 at the Greenville Bridge.
+I-69 will enter Arkansas on the planned Charles W. Dean Bridge south of Arkansas City, then continue west to US 65 near McGehee; US 278 will also be rerouted there from its present crossing with US 82 at the Greenville Bridge.
 This is the western portion of SIU 12; the remaining portion consists of the east end of the Dean Bridge, near Greenville, Mississippi.
 Environmental studies for this segment, including the Dean Bridge, have been completed and the Federal Highway Administration (FHWA) issued a record of decision (ROD) approving the route through SIU 12 in 2004.

 On October 15, 2006, the FHWA directed the Arkansas Highway and Transportation Department (AHTD) to begin land acquisition for I-69 from US 65 to the west bank of the Mississippi River where the Dean Bridge will be built.
 The first phase of this section was funded for FY2010 in AHTD's 2010–2013 Statewide Transportation Improvement Plan (STIP).
 In January 2017, AHTD reported that the Arkansas portion of SIU 12, including the Charles W. Dean Bridge, is "shovel ready", pending receipt of funding and completion of any actions required on the part of Mississippi to begin construction on the bridge.